luongphambao/mlops-diabetes-prediction/README.md

 # diabetes_prediction_mlops

-Final Project for MLE1 Course.In this project, I learned how to use the most popular MLOps tool to build a pipeline for model serving and a CI/CD pipeline.Tech stack i used in this project:
+Final Project for MLE1 course.
+In this project, I learned how to use the most popular MLOps tool to build a pipeline for model serving and a CI/CD .Techstack I used in this project:
 -  **MLFlow**: Model registry, artifact store

 -  **FastAPI**: model serving